flashlxy/mycmaqlearn/SMOKEv4.5/README.md

 /home/mylogin/smoke

 The environment variables set by the Assigns file for directories are described in Chapter 3, SMOKE Directory Structure.
-The variables used by the SMOKE scripts for controlling SMOKE execution are described in Section
+The variables used by the SMOKE scripts for controlling SMOKE execution are described in Section 4.2.4.
+Finally, the environment variables that control program behavior are discribed in chapter 5, SMOKE Utility Tools, Chapter 6, SMOKE Core program, and Chapter 7, SMOKE Quality Assurance.

+## Emission inventories

+Emission inventories are the key input files to SMOKE and emissions modeling.
+The data types that these inventories contain are called inventories pollutants(e.g., carbon monoxide, ammmonia, mercury).
+By itself, SMOKE does not require specific data types in the inventory files it reads.
+However, the AQMs that SMOKE supports do require certain input data, called model species, which in turn requires SMOKE to use certain inventory pollutants.

+In this section, we focus on the inventory files that SMOKE uses.
+Section 2.3.1, "Inventory data types" describes the major inventory types useable by SMOKE.
+In Section 2.3.2, "Inventory source categories", we describe the inventory source categories, and in Section 2.3.3, "Inventory file formats" we discuss the inventory file formats.
+The remaining sections decribe the various codes used in specific inventory sources: Section 2.3.4, "Country, state, and county codes", Section 2.3.5, "Source Classification Codes", Section 2.3.6, "Standard Industrial Classification codes", Section 2.3.8, "Maximum Achievable Control Technology codes", Section 2.3.9, "Source types: major and section-112 area sources" and Section 2.3.10, "Source types: nonroad and onroad mobile source".

+## Inventory data types

+SMOKE processes criteria, particulate, toxics, and activity data inventories.
+Activity data will be discussed along with on-road mobile sources in the next section.
+By criteria inventories, we mean inventories containing EPA's criteria pollutants: carbon monoxide (CO), nitrogen oxides (NOx), and volatile organic compounds (VOC) or total organic gases (TOG).
+Particulate inventories contain ammonia (NH3)